- Creating an Agile Change Management definition to work from

 A good starting point is to consider the two levels of Agile that organizations are working on right now, namely:

 - Agile at the development processes level

-Agile project managers are not too different to other project managers, in terms of their focus on delivering successes to time, cost and scope, and for real results to be achieved, we still need change management to support adoption and usage.
-It is just the pace and nature of an iterative development process which requires change management to adjust to be most effective.
+Agile project managers are not too different from other project managers, in terms of their focus on delivering successes to time, cost and scope, and for real results to be achieved, we still need change management to support adoption and usage.
+It is just the pace and nature of an iterative development process that requires change management to adjust to being most effective.

 The diagram below shows an example of how we see this working in client environments, with change management able to operate at pace and ready to pivot as sprint reviews and retrospectives drive adjustments in project direction.

 Challenges for Change Management – and the emergence of Agile myths

 Challenges for bringing change management into an Agile environment, whether at an organizational level or business-processes level, play into the hands of some Agile myths which we feel are worth debunking.

 Perhaps the greatest challenge is the tendency to be less strategic and planful about the necessary process of getting people to adopt new solutions.
 From our discussion with clients, this is driven by 2 common Agile myths

 - Less process – i.e. with Agile there is less of a need for a structured Change Management process.
 What we see in practice is that leaders and their teams are exposed to change solutions earlier, with engagement and potential disruption being more immediate and constant.
 Our clients are finding that Agile requires change management that supports more people engagement and that is an accessible risk dashboard for the people side of change – ensuring that these iterative sprints can be assimilated by individuals and the organization.